 Minimum scores vary by division in some cases.
 See below for details on the department/division to which you are applying:

 Physical Sciences* & Institute for Molecular Engineering:

 - Institute for Molecular Engineering (IME)

 The following departments Division of the Physical Sciences (PSD):

 - Physics, and

-Requirement for the Departments Listed Above:
+Requirement for IME and the PSD Departments Listed Above:

 Applicants whose first or native language is not English must demonstrate an adequate command of both spoken and written English, and they are required to submit English proficiency test scores as part of their application.
 We recognize the internet-based test (iBT) of the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).
 Applicants whose total score on the four-part TOEFL falls below 90 (or IELTS falls below 7) will not normally be admitted unless other demonstrable evidence of proficiency in English is available.
 Individual departments may set higher standards for these scores, and applicants should consult the specific program web sites for details.